ajvincent/composite-collection/spec/_01_collection-generator/CodeGenerator/README.md

-## This is a directory for testing the CodeGenerator's output files.
+# This is a directory for testing the CodeGenerator's output files

 The configurations live in ../fixtures.
 The generated code lives in ../generated.